stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 1. The Encyclopedia is an excellent compliment to the rest of the user's manual.
 2. That concludes my Commodore Plus/4 User's Manual series.
 3. Should I cover the Plus/4 applications?
 Sound off in the comments below.
 4. I will continue to explore the Commodore Plus/4.
-Be on the look out for more content about this fascinating and misunderstood Commodore computer.
+Be on the lookout for more content about this fascinating and misunderstood Commodore computer.

 ## Join the Fun